 - 1. Conducts the annual OHSBCA Convention & Clinic - 2.
-Conducts four Board Meetings per year - 3.
+Conducts multiple Board Meetings per year - 3.
 Produces web-based newsletters - 4.
 Maintains the OHSBCA website at www.ohsbca.org - 5.
 Conducts the Augusta All-Ohio Series in June honoring 80 Senior players - 6.
 Conducts the State Coaches' Poll - 7.
 Selects All-State Teams in each Division - 8.
 Maintains and selects the Hall of Fame and Induction Banquet - 9.
 Provides scholarships to graduating sons/daughters of member coaches - 10.
 Selects an annual Academic All-Ohio team - 11.
 Honors coaches with service and victory awards - 12.
 Financially contributes to Team Ohio who play in the Sunbelt Classic - 13.
-Sponsors the BCA Awards Banquet in Tucson, Arizona at the NHFSBCA Clinic - 14.
-Sponsors a college "Coaches' Corner" at the OHSBCA clinic - 15.
-Honors Past Presidents and Hall of Fame members - 16.
-Attends all monthly OHSAA Board of Director meetings in Columbus - 17.
+Sponsors a college "Coaches' Corner" at the OHSBCA clinic - 14.
+Honors Past Presidents and Hall of Fame members - 15.
+Attends all monthly OHSAA Board of Director meetings in Columbus - 16.
 Honors Assistant Coaches through the "Assistant Coach of the Year"